KYGGGG/AR-S/README.md

-# AR-S: Intelligent Civil Complaint Response System
+# AR-S: AI Response System

 AR-S is an end-to-end AI pipeline for processing voice-based civil complaints.
 It converts incoming audio into text, summarizes the request, classifies the responsible organization and complaint category, and retrieves a relevant response from a vector database.